DFHack/dfhack/Lua API.rst

 supports:

 :edit_pen: If specified, used instead of ``cursor_pen`` for the edit field.
+:edit_below: If true, the edit field is placed below the list instead of above.
 :not_found_label: Specifies the text of the label shown when no items match the filter.

 The list choices may include the following attributes: